Abhilash-Ponnachan/envoyproject/readme.md

 ### Basic Components of Envoy Configuration

 before we dive into _configuration_ some quick reading up on the _architecture_ and familiarity with its _concepts_ and _terminology_ will be helpful.
 There are lost of content on the web that explains this at different levels.
-One I found to get a quick summary is this one [Getting Started with Envoy in 5 minutes](#https://tetrate.io/blog/get-started-with-envoy-in-5-minutes/)
+One I found to get a quick summary is this one _"Getting Started with Envoy in 5 minutes"_(https://tetrate.io/blog/get-started-with-envoy-in-5-minutes/)

 At the risk of massively _oversimplify_ it.
 We can think of `Envoy` _configuration_ as consisting of the following components.